decred/dcrdata/README.md

   that are called by the chain monitor when a new block is detected.
 * The `BlockDataSaver` interface required by `chainMonitor` for storage of collected data.

+`dcrpg` defines:

+* The `ChainDB` type, which is the primary exported type from `dcrpg`, providing an interface for a PostgreSQL database.
+* A large set of lower-level functions to perform a range of queries given a `*sql.DB` instance and various parameters.
+* The internal package contains the raw SQL statements.

 `dcrsqlite` defines: